Sainte-Geneviève-de-Berthier: History

 Originally, the territory were Sainte-Geneviève-de-Berthier currently sit was known as Berthier, en haut.
-On July 1, 1849. the municipality of Berthier numéro un was created, witch consisted of most of the current D'Autray RCM.
+On July 1, 1849. the municipality of Berthier numéro un was created, which consisted of most of the current D'Autray RCM.
 In 1852, the future town of Berthierville (then known only as Berthier) split from the municipality and on July 1, 1855, the municipality disband entirely, creating 8 new town: Saint-Antoine-de-la-Valtrie, L'Isle-du-Pads, Saint-Barthélemi, Saint-Joseph-de-Lanoraie, Saint-Gabriel-de-Brandon, Sainte-Elizabeth, Saint-Cuthbert and Berthier-en-Haut, which, on March 13, 1969, changed its name to the current Sainte-Geneviève-de-Berthier in honor of Saint Genevieve the patroness saint of Paris.